 Images obtained from the \ac{PIV} and \ac{PLIF} tools, which are referred to for tracking and detecting fluorescent tracers in liquid, are accessible in~\cite{abbaszadeh2020dataset_signal,abbaszadeh2019dataset_signal}.
 The dataset results from the research in~\cite{abbaszadeh2020molecular}, which develops two methodologies for particle tracking and detection in liquids.
 Both methods are based on a laser sheet illuminating a planar section of the medium~\cite[Figs.~2 and 3]{abbaszadeh2020molecular}, where fluorescent tracers, captured by a camera, serve as information carriers.
-The repository also includes Matlab code for further image processing to track and detect the fluorescent tracers on the obtained camera snapshots.
+The repository also includes Matlab code for further image processing to track and detect the fluorescent tracers.

 The open-access dataset in \cite{grebenstein2019dataset_molecular} contains experimental measurements from a biological {MC} testbed \cite{grebenstein2019molecular}.
-The testbed utilizes \textit{Escherichia coli} bacteria, which ``express the light-driven proton pump \textit{gloeorhodopsin} from \textit{Gloeobacter violaceus}.''
-Stimulating the bacteria by external light, the bacteria act as a transmitter and release protons into a liquid channel.
-The protons serve as signaling molecules, changing the pH value in the system, which is later detected.
-The repository also provides a detailed description of the dataset and comprises two zip files containing the data and a Matlab code example for processing it.
+The testbed utilizes \textit{E. Coli} bacteria, which ``express the light-driven proton pump \textit{gloeorhodopsin} from \textit{Gloeobacter violaceus}.''
+When stimulated by external light, the bacteria act as transmitters, releasing protons into a liquid channel.
+The protons serve as signaling molecules, altering the system's pH, which is later detected.
+The repository also provides a detailed description of the dataset and comprises two zip files containing the data along with Matlab code example for processing.